c410-f3r/wtx/wtx-docs/src/tls/README.md

 TLS contexts dictate how connections should behave, how secret keys should be stored and how signatures should be signed.

 It is probably something you shouldn't worry about because most constructors of the `TlsConfig` structure automatically choose the most suitable built-in context.
-However, you can use a different context or create your own.
+Regardless of that, you can use a different context or create your own.

 ```rust,edition2024,no_run
 {{#rustdoc_include ../../../wtx-examples/examples/tls-context.rs}}